close

 Airborne Museum in Sainte-Mère-Église in Normandy

-Jeep tour on the beaches of the D-Day landings, from Pointe du Hoc to Omaha Beach.
+Jeep tour on the beaches of the landing, from Pointe du Hoc to Omaha Beach.

-We meet Flo and Dylan from WW2 Veteran's Memories at Pointe du Hoc this afternoon.
-This iconic Normandy landing site was strategically important because it overlooks the beaches of Utah and Omaha.
-On D-Day, American rangers of the 2nd elite battalion landed here to climb this 30-meter cliff to neutralize the Germans in a merciless battle.
+We meet Flo and Dylan from WW2 Veteran's Memories at Point du Hoc this afternoon.
+This iconic Normandy landing site was strategically important, as it overlooks the beaches of Utah and Omaha Beach.
+On D-Day, the American Rangers of the 2nd elite battalion landed here to climb this 30-meter cliff to neutralize the Germans during a fierce battle.

 After this visit, we board their Willys Jeeps for the rest of the tour.
-We drive down Omaha Beach and pass the imposing Monument 'Les Braves' before reaching the American Cemetery.
+We drive down Omaha Beach and pass the imposing Monument to the Brave before reaching the American Cemetery.

 Reserve my Jeep Willys tour